shan1177/employee-leave-analyzer/README.md

 -to the upload section in https://employee-leave-analyzer.vercel.app/upload

-to see complete employee analysis
+to see complete employee analysis in dashboard

 ## Problem Statement